As a certified professional organizer — and a human being who cares about your heart, as well as your home — I’ve got two questions for you:

 Here are the essential details:

-- I’m a Certified Professional Organizer (CPO) and a Certified Professional Organizer in Chronic Disorganization (CPO-CD) and I’ve been an ‘order catalyst’ for eight years.
-In that time, I’ve amassed thousands of hours of training and on-the-job experience, delighted over 140 clients, written nearly a dozen digital guidebooks, served on the board of the Institute for Challenging Disorganization, acted as President of the St. Louis Chapter of the National Association of Professional Organizers, and appeared on TV shows like A&E’s Hoarders and TLC’s Hoarding: Buried Alive, as well as morning talk shows like Great Day St. Louis.
+- I’m a Certified Professional Organizer (CPO) and I’ve been an ‘order catalyst’ since 2005.
+In that time, I’ve amassed thousands of hours of training and on-the-job experience, delighted more than 200 clients, written nearly a dozen digital guidebooks, served on the board of the Institute for Challenging Disorganization, was elected President of the St. Louis Chapter of NAPO, the National Association of Productivity & Organizing Professionals (three times!), and appeared on TV shows like A&E’s Hoarders and TLC’s Hoarding: Buried Alive, as well as morning talk shows like Great Day St. Louis.
+I’ve been a blogger for Rubbermaid and SentrySafe, and partnered with the popular personal assistant app Springpad.

 - Unlike many of my (incredible) peers, I am not a naturally organized person — at least, not from the outside looking in!
 I’ve worked hard to discover systems that sync with my personality, and allow me to create genuine order, not just the appearance of order.